caitsimop/caitlin-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Caitlin Simopoulos, a Computational Biologist and Data Scientist currently working for Roche.
+I'm Caitlin Simopoulos, a Sr. Computational Biologist and Data Scientist currently working for Roche with scientists at Genentech.
-I work closely with gRED Scientists at Genentech to find computational solutions to their omics data challenges.
-I'm also interested in creating user-friendly bioinformatics tools for specialized data analysis.
+My current research focuses on airway regeneration through single cell RNA sequencing.

 I'm also extremely passionate about science communication and outreach.
 I love volunteering as a mentor promoting gender equality in STEM fields and promoting science literacy through open conversations and classroom visits.